dddjef/pulse/README.rst

 >>> # commit the new resource version and its related products shot_anim_work.commit()

-Pulse is just an api, it's up to you to automatize and configure it to your needs.
-You will find a example CLI and a GUI provided with this project
+Pulse is just a library, it's up to you to automatize and configure it to your needs.
+You will find a example CLI and a GUI provided with this project Pulse library is written in pure python, compatible with 2.7 to 3.7, for Windows and Linux.

 Version Control System
 ======================